rmdth/auto-claim-mudae-self-bot/README.md

 ## What does it do

 - Gets $tu information on setup
+- Auto rolling on given channels.
+- Auto claims daily when rolling
 - Claims wishlist characters and more given ones.
 - Claims by series.
 - Claims by desired kakera colors.
 - Kakera and Roll claim have their own delay.
 - Last "hour" auto claim based on given time (seconds).
 - Adjust claim kakera costs.
-- Checks if dk and rt are available to use them.
+- Checks if dk and rt are available to use them before claiming.
 - Only uses rt on wishes.
 - Wishes have priority over regular claims.
 - Sorts by highest kakera value.